-The Philippines currently has 6 UNESCO World Heritage Sites.
-This includes 3 cultural sites and 2 natural sites.
-As of 2013, there are an impressive number of sites on the UNESCO World Heritage Tentative List in the Philippines – 29.
+There are currently 6 UNESCO World Heritage Sites in the Philippines.
+This includes 3 cultural sites and 3 natural sites.
+As of 2019, there are also 29 sites on the UNESCO World Heritage Tentative List in the Philippines.

 Historic Town of Vigan (1999)